minprog/programmeren-1/overviews/0 Scratch/overview.md

 ## Grading

 Your Scratch program will be automatically checked for adherence to the requirements.
-Your mentor will also test out your game, artwork or animation and provide some feedback during the next section meeting!
+Your mentor will also try out your game, artwork or animation and provide some feedback during the next section meeting!

 ## What to Do